AndrewYang2024/AndrewYang2024.github.io/_posts/2020-08-16-Whatever-It-Takes.md

 #### An alternative account of the events of Friday, March 22, 2019.

-Alex slid off her headphones and rested them on her neck.
+{% newthought 'Alex slid off her headphones' %} and rested them on her neck.

-“You need something from me?”
+“Do you need something from me?”

 “Nope,” Williams said, taking a drawn-out sip of his morning coffee as he leaned over her desk.
 “Just passing by.”

-“Well, you look like you want to talk about something.”
+“Well, you look like you want to talk.”

 “Not really,” Williams said, setting his cup on the table.
 “Maybe I’ll catch you later.”